Open main menu

 Fit: I got these in a size 42, which the site listed as a UK 8, but probably should have gotten these in a half size smaller.
 The fit seemed good when first trying them on, they hold my feet in place without squeezing my toes.
 After my first practice run in them, they are a bit loose.
 During my long practice run and the orienteering race, I tied these tighter and taped the laces to keep them from coming untied.
 No issues after that.

 Comfort: Super comfortable.
 I was focused on the course, so didn't even notice them, except feeling more confident on slippery surfaces.
 I also got a thorn in one, so had to take it off to pull out the thorn.
 The uppers are stiffer than my Altra Lone Peaks, but that probably helps to protect my feet.
-They still have that additional stiffness, even after 75 miles of use.
+They still have that additional protection, even after 168 miles of use.

 Temp Control: Ventilated nylon mesh with reinforced areas.
 After the first use, they dried relatively quickly and were dry by the time I got home (even though the rest of my gear was still wet).
 They may have had some coating that prevented them from absorbing water, though.
 On subsequent uses, I've needed to pull out the insoles and stuff them with newspaper to dry them.
 They get wet and muddy during just about every race.